Pierpaolo-C/Pierpaolo-C/README.md

 # 💫 About Me:
-🌱 I’m currently learning algorithms and Web3 dev<br>⚡ "How can you know something doesn’t work if you haven’t tried it?"
+🌱 I’m currently learning algorithms, Full-Stack dev and Web3 dev<br>⚡ "How can you know something doesn’t work if you haven’t tried it?"

 ## 🌐 Socials: